cs480x-22c/a4-LinkedViews/README.md

 Biome placement is determined using the same noise functions - P/V, Continentalness, and Erosion - as terrain, alongside two more noise functions (Temperature and Humidity).
 Cave biomes also use Depth, which starts at 0 on the world surface and increases by 1/128 for every block traveled downward.

 This page allows you to change the P/V, Continentalness, Erosion, Temperature, Humidity, and Depth values freely, and see which biome results.
 The visualization is the grid of maps at the bottom, which show biomes that differ from the current one in up to 2 noise parameters.
+Clicking on one of the maps sets the currently selected biome to the biome clicked.

 ### Project link
 https://juniorjedi490.github.io/a4-LinkedViews/